Superalgos/Superalgos/Bitcoin-Factory/Test-Client/README-Test-Client.md

 ### Update your User Profile

-You need to add a few nodes to your User Profile, and once you finish, you need to contribute it to the Governance repo and make sure that it is merged by the PR merging bot.
+Before you can participate within the Superalgos P2P network, You need to add a few nodes to your User Profile.
+Once these nodes are added and configured propertly you will need to contribute your updated profile to the Governance repo and make sure that it is merged by the PR merging bot.

-Here is the complete list of nodes you need to add to your profile, in case you don't already have them.
-All paths are starting from the User Profile node.
+Here is the complete list of nodes you need to add to your profile and how to configure them.

+**Note:** All paths start from the User Profile node.

+**Task Server App Node**
 1. User Profile -> User Apps
 2. User Profile -> User Apps -> Server Apps
 3. User Profile -> User Apps -> Server Apps -> Task Server App

+Once you have added the Task Server App node, hover over it and rename it using the following name: "Task Server App #1"

-For this node, you need to assign the following name and the following config:
+Then add the following configuration within the Task Server App node's config:

-Node Name: "Task-Server-App-1"

-Node Config:
 ```sh
 {
     "codeName": "Task-Server-App-1"
 }
  ```

+**Bitcoin Factory Forecasts**
 4. User Profile -> Forecast Providers
 5. User Profile -> Forecast Providers -> Bitcoin Factory Forecasts

-Node Name: "Testnet"
+Hover over the Bitcoin Factory Forcasts node and rename it using the following name: "Testnet"

+**Test Client Instance**
 6. User Profile -> Forecast Providers -> Bitcoin Factory Forecasts -> Test Client Instance

-For this node, you need to assign a name of your choice and that name needs also to be at the config:
+For this node, you need to assign a unique name of your choice.
+The name you choose needs to be the same between the title and the codeName propety of the node's config.
+For example:

-Node Name: "Assign-A-Name"
+Node Title: "Assign-A-Name"

 Node Config:
 ```sh